prrvchr/HyperSQLOOo/README.md

 - Passive registration deployment that allows for much faster installation of extensions and differentiation of registered UNO services from those provided by a Java or Python implementation.
 This passive registration is provided by the [LOEclipse][41] extension via [PR#152][58] and [PR#157][59].
 - It is now possible to build the oxt file of the HyperSQLOOo extension only with the help of Apache Ant and a copy of the GitHub repository.
 The [How to build the extension][60] section has been added to the documentation.
+- Any errors occurring while loading the driver will be logged in the extension's log if logging has been previously enabled.
+This makes it easier to identify installation problems on Windows.
 - Requires the **jdbcDriverOOo extension at least version 1.5.0**.

 ### What remains to be done for version 1.2.0: